vindar/tgx/docs/intro_basic.md

 For additional details on color manipulations, look directly into the color classes definitions in \ref color.h.

-## blending and opacity parameter.
+## Blending and opacity parameter.

 Color types \ref tgx::RGB32 and \ref tgx::RGB64 have an alpha channel which is used for alpha-blending during drawing operations.